-At Long Island Spine Rehabilitation Medicine, where our doctors focus on non-invasive methods of elbow pain relief and increased mobility, we have successfully diagnosed and treated many cases of tennis elbow.
+At Long Island Spine Rehabilitation Medicine, our doctors focus on non-invasive methods of elbow pain relief and increased mobility.
+We have diagnosed and had success in many cases of tennis elbow injury treatment.
 If you are suffering the discomfort and restriction of this condition, make an appointment at one of our convenient offices for a comprehensive evaluation by our talented medical specialists.
 The more quickly you do, the more quickly we can help to accelerate the healing process.

 Like other injuries with nicknames — tennis elbow is not inextricably linked to the sport it is named for.
 Scientifically called “lateral epicondylitis,” tennis elbow is a form of tendonitis — an inflammation of the tendons of the forearm that attach to the bony portion of the outer elbow (epicondyle).